3 Days in Barcelona Mini Guide + Tips

 Cathedral of Barcelona

 End your last day in Barcelona with this magnificent Gothic cathedral is a must-see attraction in the Gothic Quarter.
-The cathedral features beautiful stained-glass windows and impressive architecture.
+The Cathedral of Barcelona (website) features beautiful stained-glass windows and impressive architecture.
 You can take a guided tour to learn about the history of the cathedral and its architecture.

 Quick Tips & Sugestions for Barcelona